My sweet Belle,

 But if the most beautiful woman on earth lets herself be filled with jealousy and hatred, she will look like a troll.

 So be on your guard against it.
-When you see jealousy sneaking around (and you will) take a little time to be grateful for the things you do have.
+When you see envy sneaking around (and you will) take a little time to be grateful for the things you do have.
 And if you can't come up with anything, call me.
 Because I can see that you have so much beauty and strength and wonder in you that it makes my heart ache and I'd be happy to tell you all about it.

 3. Don't confuse SELFISHNESS with STRENGTH